 Or you can use a Whoopie Pie Pan (I have several): Whoopie Pie Pan post

-4. Make filling: Put peanut butter and butter in the bowl of an electric mixer fitted with the paddle attachment.
+4. Make filling: Put peanut butter and butter in bowl of electric mixer fitted with paddle attachment.
 Mix on high speed until smooth.
 Reduce mixer speed to low.
 Add confectioners' sugar; mix until combined.
 Raise speed to high, and mix until fluffy and smooth, about 3 minutes.
 Season with salt, if desired.
 I like this**